Navya1707/Resilient-Multi-Node-Caching-Layer/README.md

-# A Resilient Distributed Caching Infrastructure
+# A Resilient Multi Node Caching Infrastructure
 This is a fault-tolerant, high-throughput distributed caching infrastructure designed to optimize data retrieval performance in large-scale distributed systems.
 It provides horizontal scalability, dynamic rebalancing, and fault recovery through a robust master–auxiliary architecture.
 The system ensures minimal latency and high availability, even under heavy load or node failure conditions.

 ![Architecture](distributed-cache.png)